Uruguayan Air Force Flight 571: First week of survival

-Resorting to cannibalism
+Resorting to survival cannibalism

-The survivors had very little food to eat.
+The survivors had very little food.
 They found eight chocolate bars, three small jars of jam, a tin of mussels, a tin of almonds, a few dates, some candy, dried plums, and several bottles of wine.
-They rationed the meager supply of food but it lasted only a week.
+They rationed the meager supply of food, but it lasted only a week.
 Parrado ate a single chocolate-covered peanut over three days.
 Far above the timber line, there was no vegetation and no animals.
 When the food ran out, they ate the cotton stuffing from the seats and leather from belts and shoes, which made them sick.

 Knowing that rescue efforts had been called off and facing certain death from starvation, the survivors gave each other permission to use their bodies for food in case they died.
 Left with no alternative, the survivors consumed the bodies of their deceased friends and relatives.
 Canessa later described the decision to eat the dead:

 Our common goal was to survive, but what we lacked was food.
 We had long since run out of the meager pickings we'd found on the plane, and there was no vegetation or animal life to be found.
 After just a few days, we had the sensation that our own bodies were consuming themselves just to remain alive.
 Before long we would become too weak to recover from starvation.

 We knew the answer, but the answer was just too terrifying to contemplate.

-The bodies of our friends and team-mates preserved outside in the snow and ice contained the vital, life-preserving proteins that would keep us alive.
+The bodies of our friends and teammates preserved outside in the snow and ice contained the vital, life-preserving proteins that would keep us alive.
 But could we do it?
-For a long time we agonized.
+For a long time, we agonized.
 I went out in the snow and prayed to God for guidance.
 Without His consent, I felt I would be violating the memory of my friends, that I would be stealing their souls.

 We wondered whether we were going mad to even contemplate such a deed.
 Had we turned into brute savages?
 Or was this the only alternative for us to survive?
 Truly, we were pushing the limits of our fear.

 The group survived by eating the bodies of their dead comrades.
-This decision was not taken lightly, as most of the dead were classmates, close friends or relatives.
+This decision was not taken lightly, as most of the dead were classmates, close friends, or relatives.
 Canessa cut the meat with a shard of broken windshield glass.
 He set the example by swallowing the first matchstick-sized lump of human flesh.
 Several others followed suit over the next few days, but a few still kept refusing to eat it.